 Gerber Gator Folding Knife

-The 3.6-inch blade of Gerber Folding Knife forms the ultimate outdoor tool for hunting, bushcrafting, and camping.
+The 3.6-inch blade of the Gerber Folding Knife forms the ultimate outdoor tool for hunting, bushcrafting, and camping.
 This knife has been around for a long and has earned the respect of many outdoor enthusiasts.

 - A closed length of 4.96 inches